 Public domain improvement works are guided by 3 types of City of Sydney documents:

 These documents help guide the planning and design process across the City.
 They can be downloaded at the end of this page.

 Transforming Sydney, City Centre Public Domain Plan: the innovative and transformative ideas from Sustainable Sydney 2030 will progressively make changes to city life.
 This plan is currently being developed to set the strategy and programming behind city centre transformations.

-Liveable Green Network 2011: making local areas as green, global and connected as possible.
-The network strategy and master plan report develops and refines Sustainable Sydney 2030 project ideas through background research and case studies, undertaking reviews of previous cycle and pedestrian network planning studies and route assessments to identify network gaps and amenity opportunities.
+Liveable Green Network 2011: The Liveable Green network strategy and master plan report develops and refines Sustainable Sydney 2030 project ideas through background research and case studies, undertaking reviews of previous cycle and pedestrian network planning studies and route assessments to identify network gaps and amenity opportunities.

 Greening Sydney Plan 2012: focuses on opportunities to increase canopy cover, landscape amenity and biodiversity within the local area.
 These opportunities will be delivered in public and privately owned land and seek to empower the community to help deliver greening programs.